facebook

 Boreal Wildlands

-Part of Canada’s boreal forest, and known as the lungs of the Earth, the Boreal Wildlands help defend our planet’s biodiversity and slow the effects of climate change on a global scale.
+Part of Canada’s boreal forest, and known as the lungs of the Earth, the Boreal Wildlands helps defend our planet’s biodiversity and slow the effects of climate change on a global scale.

-At more than twice the size of the city of Toronto, once complete this will be the largest private land conservation project in Canada’s history.
-The Nature Conservancy of Canada (NCC) invites you to join us in making conservation history.
-In the heart of Ontario’s boreal forest, there is an opportunity to protect and care for a 1,450-square-kilometre area, known as the Boreal Wildlands.
+At more than twice the size of the city of Toronto, this is the largest private land conservation project in Canada’s history.
+In the heart of Ontario’s boreal forest, 1,450-square-kilometre area, known as the Boreal Wildlands is now permanently protected.

 Quick facts